 Vivitar were a popular manufacturer of third party, add on lenses in the 1970s and 1980s.
-They produced some fantastic quality lenses, and some of more dubious quality, but were a popular choice for those of us that couldn’t afford the camera manufacture’s home produced lenses.
+They produced some fantastic quality lenses, and some of more dubious quality, but were a popular choice for those of us that couldn’t afford the camera manufacturers home produced lenses.
 In this post, I see how one of the Vivitar range, the Vivitar 75-205mm f/3.8 zoom performs on my Fuji X-T1 mirrorless camera.

 Because they are now generally cheap to buy, I like to see how these old lenses perform when they are used on a modern camera with a digital sensor.
 For anyone who is interested, I’ve tested a few vintage lenses with this camera – to find the other articles just search for fuji x-t1 in the search box above.

 This lens is an M42 mount, constant aperture zoom with a close focus option and when I looked in an old copy of Camera Weekly I discovered that it was available for about £120 in 1981.
 These days it is possible to find a copy second hand for between about £20 – £30.

-My particular copy of the Vivitar 75-205mm f/3.8 zoom is in almost perfect condition mostly because it has been looked after by my cousin’s husband who gave it to me to add to my collection a few months ago.
+My particular copy of the Vivitar 75-205mm f/3.8 zoom is in almost perfect condition, mostly because it has been looked after by my cousin’s husband who gave it to me to add to my collection a few months ago.
 He kept it in a proper lens case with the lens elements protected by two caps and a filter, along with a small pack of silica gel to keep the moisture content down.
 Because of this the focus, zoom and aperture rings are perfectly smooth, there isn’t a mark on the body anywhere and the coatings are in excellent condition without a trace of the dreaded fungus anywhere on the elements.